ahmetsenturk/masters-thesis/content/evaluation.typ

   td[M.Sc.
 Computer Science], td[3], td[High],

     bottomrule,
  ),
   caption: [Interview participants' details.],
-  kind: table,                   // so it appears under “List of Tables” ) <interview-participants>
+  kind: table,                   // so it appears under "List of Tables" ) <interview-participants>
+\
 === Materials
 Participants interacted with the feedback preferences setup integrated into the exercise workflow.
 The target task was a short, text-based machine learning question chosen to be conceptually accessible to all participants.